jpouellet/qubes-doc/managing-os/windows/windows-appvms.md

 NOTE: Currently only 64-bit versions of Windows 7 are supported by Qubes Windows Tools.
 Only emulated SVGA GPU is supported (although [there has been reports](https://groups.google.com/forum/#!topic/qubes-users/cmPRMOkxkdA) on working GPU pass-through).
 There is currently no audio support for Windows HVMs.

+NOTE: There is currently (Jan 2017) a bug causing the Windows 7 installer to hang on "Starting Windows".
+A workaround is described [here](https://github.com/QubesOS/qubes-issues/issues/2488).

 Installing Windows OS in a Qubes VM
 -----------------------------------